stridecolossus/JOVE/docs/blog/part-5-terrain/improvements.md

 * Results can be integer or long data types.

-Therefore configuration of the results is also specified by a builder that is instantiated from the query pool:
+Therefore configuration of the results is specified by a builder instantiated from the query pool:

 ```java
 public class Pool ... {